-KIDAL, Mali (Reuters) - Tuareg gunmen clashed with soldiers in the town of Menaka in northern Mali, a defence ministry spokesman said on Tuesday.
+KIDAL, Mali (Reuters) - Tuareg gunmen clashed with soldiers in the town of Menaka in northern Mali, a defense ministry spokesman said on Tuesday.

 Tuareg nomads, who have fought several rebellions for a sovereign homeland in the Sahara desert, are believed to have received an influx of weapons and men in the aftermath of Libya's war.
 Their last rebellion ended in 2009.

 "There was an attack this morning in Menaka, however, Malian troops have pushed back the attackers.
 We are taking stock and we will give details later in the afternoon," said ministry spokesman Colonel Idrissa Traore.